 The Seed Award program supports projects that are designed to:

 - Raise awareness about innovative new community engagement projects, events, and activities

 - Engage people in taking an active role in the civic life of their community

 - Provide opportunities for motivated community members to assume leadership roles;

 - Foster a network of support for projects working to similar ends in the community.

 Eligibility & Decisionmaking

-The Seed Award Advisory Committee reviews funding requests and makes recommendations to The Sprout Fund Board of Directors for awarding grants and other forms of support.
+The Seed Award Program Advisory Committee reviews funding requests and makes recommendations to The Sprout Fund Board of Directors for awarding grants and other forms of support.
 The committee includes representatives of Pittsburgh’s community of innovators – emerging civic leaders, cultural workers, former managers of successful Seed Award projects, and experts in art, activism, and engagement.